-- In case of an emergency situation, the representative of the relevant Member State institution(s) sends a request to the dedicated EuroHPC JU functional mailbox (urgent.access@eurohpc-ju.europa.eu).
-To facilitate the process, technical details of the request should be submitted from the EuroHPC JU access portal, as an application in the Emergency Access continuously open call (https://access.eurohpc-ju.europa.eu/).
+- In case of an emergency situation, the representative of the relevant Member State institution(s) submits a request to the dedicated European Commission functional mailbox (to be defined).
+To facilitate the process, the request should optimally be submitted using the template available from the EuroHPC JU portal (link to be provided).
 In any case, the request includes the details of the emergency situation. - 2.
 The Governing Board delegate of the European Commission notifies via phone/SMS the Executive Director of the JU that an emergency situation which requires HPC access is undergoing. - 3.
 The Governing Board delegate submits the details of the emergency situation by email to the Executive Director of the JU and to a dedicated regularly monitored mailbox requesting emergency access to a EuroHPC supercomputer.
 The details should reference the system requesting access to, the technical details of the applications including resource requirements, an estimate of the access duration (in hours/days), the monitoring period of the event (time period in days), the reasons justifying the request, the details of the requesting authority(ies). - 4.
 The Executive Director checks the availability of HPC resources and the technical requirements based on the details of the emergency situation and the list of scenarios and applications requiring emergency access.
-The Executive Director pre-warns the Hosting Entity to ensure a positive response within max 24 hours of receipt of the Request.

-- 5. The EuroHPC JU Executive Director instructs the coordinator of the named supercomputer(s) by email within max 24 hours of receiving the Request. - 6.
+The Executive Director pre-warns the Hosting Entity to ensure a positive response within max 24 hours of receipt of the Request. - 5.
+The EuroHPC JU Executive Director instructs the coordinator of the named supercomputer(s) by email within max 24 hours of receiving the Request. - 6.
 The application support team ensures the efficient and timely execution of the application for the given emergency situation.
 If supplementary technical details are needed, a direct connection between the named supercomputer and the application owner is created. - 7.
 Applications awarded emergency access are allowed to use the necessary amount of resources required for execution of the Request on the appointed HPC machine on a given (emergency) day, during the period of time defined in the request and within the overall allocation granted.
-The site ensures a timely execution when such an event occurs. - 8.
-Before the conclusion of the awarding duration, the awarded application(s) may request extension(s) of the allocation time, access resources or/and adjusting the monitoring period.
+The site ensures a timely execution when such an event occurs.

+8. Before the conclusion of the awarding duration, the awarded application(s) may request extension(s) of the allocation time, access resources or/and adjusting the monitoring period.

-4.4 COMMERCIAL ACCESS
+4.4.
+COMMERCIAL ACCESS